brimoran/Pixelbook-setup/README.md

 cp .vimrc ~/
 ```

-And then install the plug ins from within the .vimrc file in Vim by typing:
+And then install the plug ins from within Vim by typing:

 ```
 :PlugInstall